scyclow/fake-internet-money-dev/notes.md

 * **WORK ON FEATURE SCRIPT**

+- maybe tweak some of the color misprints down a bit

 - might be too late to get this in for the curation review board, but should split watermark objects up into quarters. need to have more bills with multiple bg watermarks